-On 31.12.2020 the potential change of Bank's economic value as a result of changing interest rates levels with standard shock of 200 basis points is RON 9.524.916, representing 2.91% of the banks own funds.
+On 31.12.2021 the potential change of Bank's economic value as a result of changing interest rates levels with standard shock of 200 basis points is RON 9,030,582, representing 2.70% of the banks own funds and 2.86% of Tier 1 own funds.
 The calculation is performed by adding weighted net positions, in absolute value, calculated for different currencies.

 The bank also performs six other stress testing scenarios according to the EBA Guidelines on the management of IRRBB (EBA/GL/2018/02).
-The largest decrease of the bank's economic value is calculated for the flattener scenario and is RON 9.794.144, representing 2.99% of the bank's own funds.
+The largest decrease of the bank's economic value is calculated for the "Short rates up" scenario and is RON 11,589,076, representing 3.46% of the bank's own funds and 3.67% of Tier 1 own funds.